-

 Is there a venture capital industry body in the jurisdiction and, if so, does it provide template investment documents?
 If so, how common is it to deviate from such templates and does this evolve as companies move from seed to larger rounds?

-In Germany, there exists no specific venture capital industry body comparable, for example, to the National Venture Capital Association in the US.
-However, there exist certain private initiatives such as sector associations providing publicly available template documentation for the foundation and (seed) funding rounds.
+There is no specific venture capital industry body in Germany comparable, for example, to the National Venture Capital Association in the US.
+However, there are certain private initiatives such as sector associations providing publicly available template documentation for the foundation and (seed) funding rounds.
 While such templates are sometimes used in the seed funding rounds, the investment documentation during the subsequent funding rounds is still predominantly drawn up individually by the lawyers based on their standards due to the increasing complexity of the investment structure.
+Unlike in the US or the UK, where templates issued and annotated by the National Venture Capital Association and the British Venture Capital Association, respectively, are widely used, the German venture capital market lacks authoritative standard-form documents.
+While deal terms have converged fairly significantly as the market has matured, this absence of universally accepted templates continues to trigger discussions around governance, vesting terms, representations and warranties and other items in early-stage equity rounds, thereby increasing transaction costs and prolonging negotiations.
+In recent years, there have been various initiatives by stakeholders in the venture capital and legal communities to reach a more formal consensus on deal terms and to provide standard-form documents.
+These efforts are ongoing and, coupled with advances in document automation and legal technology, can be expected to enhance efficiency in venture capital deal-making in the future.

 -